DavidGGonzalez/TeamBlue_FinalProject/README.md

 Set up our model by importing and defining which algorithm we will be using.
 * Train the model: trained the model on training set of data.
 * Fit the model with testing data.
-A problem that can occur if data isn't split correctly is underfitting and overfitting of your model.

 We can visualize the data split by importing a counter function.
 Below is a picture of our training and testing sets.